• Home

 In this article, we learn how to use Power BI and define it.
 We’ll discuss core PBI features and, finally, how to use PBI to create charts for data analysis.

-3. How to Use Power BI to Create a Chart for Data Analysis?
+3. How to Use Power BI for Data Insights?

 4. Wrap Up